FREE VIRTUAL ART MAKING WITH PRINCETON UNIVERSITY

 The Arts Council of Princeton partners with the Princeton University Art Museum to provide free virtual art-making classes.
 Weekly classes are taught by ACP artist-instructor Barbara DiLorenzo over Zoom.
-With an emphasis on drawing with watercolor on paper, each week’s lesson in this series will be inspired by an artwork depicting a landscape in the Museum’s collections, inspired by the exhibition Traces on the Landscape at Art on Hulfish.
+Techniques emphasize drawing with pen, pastel paint or pencil on paper.
+Each week’s lesson features works from the Museum’s collections.

 To watch recordings of previous lessons, click here.